Dairy industry in the United Kingdom: Cheese

+By 1973 the UK produced 56% of British cheese requirements, and 75% by 1975.

+By the early 1970s, half of the Cheddar cheese eaten in the UK was made in New Zealand and Australia.
+As the UK entered the EEC, these imports would be phased out, due to European trade restrictions.
+England produced 160,000 tons of cheese each year in 1972.
+Consumption of cheese in the UK increased 24% from 1974 to 1982 to 272,000 tonnes, with two-thirds of that Cheddar.

 Lymeswold cheese was introduced in the south of England in October 1981, and across the UK in September 1982, due to an over-supply of milk.
 It was developed by Dairy Crest at Crudgington, and manufactured at Cannington in Somerset.
+By November 1982, the customer demand for the Lymeswold cheese was vastly bigger than the production from the Somerset factory.
 It was selling £5m a year in 1984, and outsold all other blue cheeses.